 The Foundation continues to meet the mission of supporting the college with the following program enhancements and initiatives.

 Each academic year when a college instructor starts their class preparations and looks at their own department budget, they start a wish list of what they could do if they just had a piece of equipment or the opportunity to use a new innovative technique for a better teaching and learning experience.
 Each fall, the Foundation allows the instructor to apply for a mini-grant to purchase that special item that can make a difference in their teaching efforts.
-Since 2008 the foundation has awarded 109 mini grants totaling more than $74,000.
+Since 2008, the Foundation has awarded 133 mini grants totaling more than $100,000.

 Barton Food Pantry